With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 Step-by-Step Instructions

-Below is an overview of how to make this raisin bran muffin recipe for kids so you know what to expect.
+Below is an overview of how to make this Raisin Bran Muffin recipe for kids so you know what to expect.
 Scroll down to the end of the post for the full information, including the timing and amounts.

 - Add the wet ingredients and whisk gently to combine.

 - Bake until a cake tester inserted into the center comes out clean.
-Transfer muffins to a wire rack to cool (at least a little) and serve slightly warm or at room temperature.

 Frequently Asked Questions

 You can swap them out and replace with chocolate chips or blueberries.
+The muffins are most delicious with an add-in that has some sweetness.

 These muffins have fiber, whole grains, and are low in added sugars, making them a nutritious choice to share with the kids.